acm-uiuc/til/_til/vim/quick-quickfix-list-navigation.md

+---
-# Quick Quickfix List Navigation
+title: Quick Quickfix List Navigation
+category: vim
+---

 There are lots of commands that will load up Vim's quickfix list with results that you'll want to traverse.
 For instance, if you use [Fugitive's